DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 data <- read.csv(data.fn, stringsAsFactors = FALSE)
 ```

-Now we are ready to preprocess the data.
+Now we are ready to pre-process the data.

 ```r